Shuyib/Phylogenetic-tree-study/README.md

 dvc init
 ```

 Track changes to the different data files.
-The reason why we are doing this is because these files will change during the experiment especially if the investigator want to try other experiments with more data.
+The reason why we are doing this is because these files will change during the experiment especially if the investigator wants to try other experiments with more data.

 ```bash
 dvc add updated_data/data.md